 - Compile

+- Compile with Xref

-- · Compile with Xref
+- Compile with Listings and Xref

 - Selective Compile

 The compile rules are discussed below.
 These rules are especially important to understand if you are using the Share Status option.
 When you use a Share Status other than Central, two copies of the same object exist, one in the Workspace and one in the Task directory.
 The object in the Workspace is the previously completed version and the object in the Task directory is the work-in-process version.
 For more information on the Share Status option, see Section 5.3.2, "Share Status" [5-4].